Covid-19? Kentico DXP can be the right medicine for companies, says Emakina’s Petar Kozjak

-On 14 May Emakina’s Petar Kozjak will host a seminar on Kentico DXP.
+On 14 May Emakina’s Petar Kozjak hosted a seminar on Kentico DXP.

 “For many companies, the time is right to relaunch and boost their business after the corona episode.
 Kentico could be the right key to do it successfully,” he says.
 Let’s see what drives the MD of Emakina.HR.
 And what makes Kentico such good value for money CMS in his eyes…

 Petar, what was your first experience with Kentico?

 In 2007, as a young consultant a client asked me to make an e-learning website for business owners.
 It had to include sales trainings, PR, communication and public speaking sections, with lots of videos, lots of rich content and training materials.
 I had to find a solid CMS fast.
 I simply Googled it!
 And Kentico popped up.
 We arranged a presentation and I was in.
 Kentico turned out to be the perfect choice for this client!

 Definitely, and we quickly did several new Kentico web projects.

 Sheraton was first, and companies in many domains followed.
 We bought a server license and started hosting several brand and B2B websites.
 It did not take us that long to fully master Kentico, actually.
 We started with just two very motivated people and our expert team grew when we attracted large international clients.

 Where do you start when you look for a CMS with a client?